lutfailham96/libernet/README.md

 # Libernet
-Libernet is open source web app for tunneling internet using SSH, V2Ray on OpenWRT with ease.
+Libernet is open source web app for tunneling internet using SSH, V2Ray, Trojan on OpenWRT with ease.

 ## Requirements
 - bash